Bryndza

-Bryndza (from Romanian brânză cheese) is a sheep milk cheese made across much of East-Central Europe, primarily in or around the Carpathian Mountains of Romania, Moldova.
+Bryndza or brynza is a sheep milk cheese made across the countries in Central and Eastern Europe, most notably in Slovakia and Moldova.
 Bryndza cheese is creamy white in appearance, known for its characteristic strong smell and taste.
 The cheese is white, tangy, crumbly and slightly moist.
 It has characteristic odor and flavor with a notable taste of butyric acid.
 The overall flavor sensation begins slightly mild, then goes strong and finally fades to a salty finish.
 Recipes differ slightly across countries.

+Bryndza is an essential ingredient in preparing traditional Slovak dishes such as podplamenníky s bryndzou or bryndzové halušky.

 Etymology

 Bryndza or Brynza, a word borrowed from Romanian brânză ("cheese"), is used in various European countries, due to its introduction by migrating Vlachs.
-Though the word brânză ([ˈbrɨnzə]) is simply the generic word for "cheese" in Romanian, there is no special type of cheese associated with it (the name of the animal is added to differentiate Brânză de vaci).
+The word brânză ([ˈbrɨnzə]) is simply the generic word for "cheese" in Romanian.

+According to the Romanian Explanatory Dictionary the etymology of ”brânză” is unknown.

 It is a word presumably inherited by the Romanian language from Dacian, the language of the pre-Roman population in modern-day Romania.
-Alternatively it was possibly borrowed from Albanian brëndës (“intestines”).
+Other theories suggest, on the basis of what is used to make cheese, a derivation from Latin brandeum (originally meaning a linen covering, later a thin cloth for relic storage).
+Alternatively, it is possibly related to Albanian brëndës (“intestines”).
 Originally it referred to cheeses prepared in a sheep's stomach by reacting with the rennet inside.
-Outside Slovakia, Romania and the flanking regions of southern Poland, it is still popular nowadays in the Czech Republic under the Czech spelling "brynza".
-According to the Romanian Explanatory Dictionary the etymology of ”brânză” is unknown.
+Outside Slovakia, Romania, Ukraine and the flanking regions of southern Poland, it is still popular nowadays in the Czech Republic under the Czech spelling "brynza".

 Other regional names for the product include juhtúró in Hungarian, брынза in Russian, brenca in Serbian, Brimsen in German, бринза and бринзя in Ukrainian and ברינזע in Yiddish.

 History

 The word was first recorded as brençe, described as "Vlach cheese", in the Croatian port of Dubrovnik in 1370.
-Bryndza was first recorded in the Kingdom of Hungary in 1470 and in the adjacent Polish region of Podhale in 1527.
+Bryndza was first recorded in the Slovak counties of Hungary in 1470 and in the adjacent Polish region of Podhale in 1527.

 In Slovakia, bryndza is regarded as a typically Slovak product and it is one of the main ingredients in the national dish bryndzové halušky.
 The modern version of the soft spreadable bryndza is believed to have been developed by entrepreneurs from Stará Turá (Western Slovakia) toward the end of the 18th century.
 They founded bryndza manufactures in mountainous regions of Central and Northern Slovakia, where local sheep cheese manufacturing had deep roots.
 They traded bryndza and popularized it all around the Austrian Habsburg monarchy.
 In Austria, it was called Liptauer, after the northern Slovak Liptov region.
 The Viennese speciality Liptauer, a savoury cheese-based spread, has replaced bryndza with common cows' milk cottage cheese because the original Slovak bryndza disappeared from Austrian market after the Dissolution of Austria-Hungary.